thu-ml/tianshou/docs/01_user_guide/02_core_abstractions.md

 ## Logger

-The **{class}`~tianshou.utils.logger.BaseLogger`** abstraction provides a unified interface for recording and tracking training progress, metrics, and statistics.
+The **{class}`~tianshou.utils.logger.logger_base.BaseLogger`** abstraction provides a unified interface for recording and tracking training progress, metrics, and statistics.
 It decouples the training loop from the specifics of where and how data is logged.

 ### Purpose